allan-lancioni/allan-lancioni/README.md

 # Hello, I'm Allan Lancioni 👋

 ## About Me
-I am a JavaScript and AI technology strategist specializing in fintech solutions.
+I am a JavaScript and technology strategist specializing in fintech solutions.
 I have a solid foundation in UX design and a deep understanding of market dynamics.
 I completed a course in Systems Analysis and Development at FATEC-SP and am currently pursuing a degree in Business Administration at the University of São Paulo (USP).
 My passion is merging cutting-edge technology with market needs to drive innovation and transform industries.